neoericnet/ericsql-tools/README.md

 If your local os is os-x, you need to install [docker-sync](https://docker-sync.readthedocs.io/en/latest/getting-started/installation.html#installation-osx).You need to expand your docker config, if resources allow, it is recommended to config as 10cores/8GBMemory/2GBSwap

-Init .bash_profile file, the file content in [mysql-tools](http://git.eric.com/mysqlkernel/ericsql-tools/blob/master/env/dev/docker/dockerfile/bash_profile)
+Init .bashrc file, the file content in [mysql-tools](http://git.eric.com/mysqlkernel/ericsql-tools/blob/master/env/dev/docker/dockerfile/bashrc)

 If your root work dir is $HOME/dev